dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 [1]: https://github.com/dart-lang/language/blob/master/working/1426-extension-types/feature-specification-views.md
 [2]: https://github.com/dart-lang/language/blob/master/working/extension_structs/overview.md

+2023.10.31
+  - Simplify the rules about the relationship between extension types and the types `Object` and `Object?`.

 2023.10.25
   - Allow an extension type to have `implements T` where `T` is a supertype of the representation type (the old rule only allows